gbv/paia/paia.md

 ## Status of this document

-This document is a first draft, based on a more elaborated version in German that is being implemented.
 The specification has been created collaboratively based on use cases and taking into account existing related standards and products such as NISO Circulation Interchange Protocol (NCIP), \[X]SLNP, DLF-ILS recommendations, and VuFind ILS drivers among others.

 Updates and sources can be found at <http://github.com/gbv/paia>.
 The current version of this document was last modified at GIT_REVISION_DATE with revision